 Wisconsin voter ID

-These IDs are acceptable for voting purposes, and can be unexpired or expired after the date of the most recent general election (currently, the November 4, 2014 election):
+If you are voting in person in Wisconsin (early or on Election Day), you must present valid photo ID at the time you vote.
+The following forms of ID are acceptable for voting purposes and can be unexpired or expired after the date of the most recent general election (currently, the November 8, 2016 election):

 A Wisconsin DOT-issued driver license, even if driving privileges are revoked or suspended